PRIDE-Archive/pride-web/public/markdown/citationpage/content.md

 All manuscripts from the PRIDE team can be found in [PRIDE Team GoogleScholar](https://scholar.google.co.uk/citations?user=tzHv1ZcAAAAJ&hl=en)

-## The team behind PRIDE:
+## The team behind PRIDE

 The [PRIDE team](https://www.ebi.ac.uk/about/teams/proteomics/members/) currently led by [Juan Antonio Vizcaino](https://www.ebi.ac.uk/about/people/juan-vizcaino), consists of software developers, biocurators, trainees/visitors and one team coordinator.

-## The members of the PRIDE Scientific Advisory Board:
+## The members of the PRIDE Scientific Advisory Board

 The PRIDE project receives advice and guidance from our scientific advisory board.
 The PRIDE SAB consists of a collection of scientists representing different groups working in the mass spectrometry proteomics field.
 Our current SAB members are: